pytorch/torcharrow/README.md

 #### Install Dependencies

-On MacOS
+On macOS

-[HomeBrew](https://brew.sh/) is required to install development tools on MacOS.
+[HomeBrew](https://brew.sh/) is required to install development tools on macOS.

 ```bash
 # Install dependencies from Brew